pcdummy/pc-dummy.net/content/post/ubuntu-lxc-image.md

   - BTRFS
   - lxc
 ---
-These are basic commands i use to prepare a minimal lxc image for saltstack.<!--more-->
+These are basic commands i use to prepare a minimal lxc image for saltstack.
+This requires the howto [Install lxc and prepare it for a unprivileged user](/2015/01/25/ubuntu-lxc-install/)<!--more-->

 **Login as lxd**